shlokamohanty/i-write-sometimes/_posts/2026-09-11-control-room.md

 Why do some of these emotions feel close, and some feel distant?
 Control feels close.

 Am I saying that something better than love is experiencing someone with admire/awe/marvel/wonder?
 Like a museum artifact?
 A painting?
 Or like looking at certain bugs sometimes, for me.
 I guess bugs are a slightly different comparison.
 I let bugs crawl up my fingers sometimes, and then let them be free.
-Bot as distant as paintings and artifacts.
 Who knows?
 Maybe it is supposed to be that way, in some ways.
 Maybe I don't know enough yet.
 I'm only 23.

 ---